 Typical treatment plans are usually a mix of diet, and some do’s and don’ts, such as:

-- Avoiding foods that trigger your symptoms
+- Steering clear of foods that irritate your symptoms

 - Exercising regularly

-- Getting enough sleep
+- Getting a good amount of sleep